-From a user's perspective the main change is that the "tree" component prominently featured on the left of the screen has been removed.
-This component was removed because it causes significant problems for use-cases with a large number of addresses and/or queues due to the amount of JMX-related data that it pulls from the broker.
-Resources are now displayed exclusively on categorized tabs which offer a paged view which is filterable and sortable and scales much better for resource heavy use-cases.
+From a user's perspective the main change is that the prominently featured "tree" component was relocated to the "Artemis JMX" view available from the menu on the left of the screen.
+The categorized resource tabs which were available previously are now the main and recommended way to interact with the broker.
+These tabs offer a paged view which is filterable and sortable and scales well for resource heavy use-cases.